jamesrp13/Alarm/README.md

 2. Embed the scene in a UINavigationController
 3. Add an Add system bar button item to the navigation bar
 4. Add a class file `AlarmListTableViewController.swift` and assign the scene in the Storyboard
-5. Add a UITableViewController scene that will be used to add and view tasks
+5. Add a UITableViewController scene that will be used to add and view alarms
-    * note: We will use a static table view for our Task Detail view, static table views should be used sparingly, but they can be useful for a table view that will never change, such as a basic form.
+    * note: We will use a static table view for our Alarm Detail view, static table views should be used sparingly, but they can be useful for a table view that will never change, such as a basic form.
 You can make a table view static by selecting the table view on the UITableViewController, going to the Attribute Inspector, and changing the content dropdown from Dynamic Prototypes to Static Cells.
-6. Add a segue from the Add button from the first scene to the second scene.
+6. Add a show segue from the Add button from the first scene to the second scene.
-7. Add a segue from the prototype cell form the first scene to the second scene.
+7. Add a show segue from the prototype cell form the first scene to the second scene.
 7. Add a class file `AlarmDetailTableViewController.swift` and assign the scene in the Storyboard

 ### Custom Table View Cell